alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 ### Symptoms

+{{< list >}}
-- Solutions are created for problems that were never concerns before—even if you just came from a private cloud environment.
+Solutions are created for problems that were never concerns before—even if you just came from a private cloud environment.
-- Platform teams complain about a lack of vision and unclear roles.
+Platform teams complain about a lack of vision and unclear roles.
-- Teams become fragmented, working on small, non-functional requirement “products.”
+Teams become fragmented, working on small, non-functional requirement "products."
-- Teams seek control over well-standardized, cloud-managed services with “add value” propositions.
+Teams seek control over well-standardized, cloud-managed services with "add value" propositions.
-- Platform teams obsess over abstracting away complexity from developers, while developers complain about being isolated from cloud technologies.
+Platform teams obsess over abstracting away complexity from developers, while developers complain about being isolated from cloud technologies.
+{{< /list >}}

 ### Results

 **Increased Waste:**

-Platform teams start develop solutions for problems that either do not exist or have already been solved.
-After all we have a a platform is a product and that product needs to grow?
+Platform teams start developing solutions for problems that either do not exist or have already been solved.
+After all, a platform is a product and that product needs to grow?
 Right?

 These solutions often take the form of customized components layered on top of cloud-managed services with the promise and value proposition of adding value and reducing complexity.
 A noble and well intended quest.
 Yet, it can lead to lots of unforeseen issues.